Have you lost your mojo? Has your ‘Get up and go’ gone? Want to know how to get motivated and end your slump?

 You know you want to write.
-You need to write.
-You must write!
+Need to write.
+Must write!
 The urge and passion to do it have withered under life’s brutal responsibilities.
 You wonder if it will ever rise again and spur you on to write your best work ever.

 It’s a never-ending cycle of ups and downs.
-Your head is spinning.
-Your stomach is rolling.
+Your head is spinning, and your stomach is rolling.
 Your strength is zapped.
 It’s a monumental effort just to sit at your computer and think let alone write.
 You almost give up.
 Almost… but not quite.
 You know you have it in you.

 So how do you keep going in the face of so much struggle?